-For fiscal year 2018, the annual payout provided 11% of the university’s operating budget.
-Such funding fuels people, programs and progress.
-The endowment supports financial aid and scholarships for students, endowed chairs and professorships for faculty, as well as academic programs across campus.
+The annual payout provides about 14.4% of the university’s operating budget.
+Such funding fuels people, programs, and progress.
+The Endowment supports financial aid and scholarships for students, endowed chairs and professorships for faculty, as well as academic programs across campus.

 “If the college was to continue beyond the lives of the present workers it must have an endowment.”